 Pokémon is an AR game, which made location-based Augmented Reality a success.
 It also drives home to businesses the fact that they could easily incorporate location-based AR feature into their services, thus providing a more personalized experience for the customer.
-Other than gaming they are useful in business, navigation, marketing etc. Travel and Tourism sector especially can benefit from this feature.
+Other than gaming they are useful in business, navigation, marketing, etc. Travel and Tourism sector especially can benefit from this feature.

 What is Geo-based AR?

 AR obviously as you all know is overlapping real world with computer generated graphics of virtual reality.
-Geo-based Augmented Reality, in the meantime, is a mix of location-based system and GPS used to track the location of a device and overlay the data on screen about the point of interest.
+Geo-based Augmented Reality, in the meantime, is a mix of location-based system and GPS used to track the location of a device and overlay the data on the screen about the point of interest.
 Now, you can also mix up AR with geospatial data techniques, along with location sensors like digital compasses, gyroscopes, and accelerometers, to get a highly immersive and exciting experience.